+There is SO much to explore and so much ground to cover on a southwest road trip.
+As you can probably tell, my family and I are big fans of Texas travel.
 The main thing to keep in mind about El Paso is that it is a fairly large city and to fully experience everything requires more than a couple of days.
 El Paso is located in the far Western tip of Texas.
 Among the things that surprised our San Antonio family (in a good way) was how large the city is.
 El Paso (which means the pass in Spanish) is situated along the Rio Grande River and is home to almost 700,000 people.
 My kids and I spent three days in El Paso and we weren’t ready to leave when it was time to move on…always a solid indicator that good times were had.

 We thoroughly enjoyed the El Paso Zoo, which is very focused on conservation and education.
 We also loved the free museums in the downtown area, which had a surprising hipster vibe.
 What we loved the most, though, was our hike through the Franklin Mountains State Park with Geobetty Tours.
 It was amazing to us how we could still be in Texas and have the landscape look so drastically different than San Antonio.
 Read more here to learn about the different things you can do in El Paso, Texas.

+It's really hard to have a favorite but we loved our time here so much.
 Catalina is just outside of Tuscon but it has a “well away from the city” vibe which is why I love it so much.
 We stumbled upon Catalina by accident.
 I found a “too amazing to pass up” vacation rental through HomeAway through searching properties in Tuscon.
 We didn't go into Tuscon at all during our awesome four-day stay and enjoyed the beautiful mountain views, Catalina State Park (the best place to see the giant cacti) and the nearby Biosphere2.
 We stayed in a vacation rental but there are plenty of hotels in Catalina as well as plenty of shopping and dining.

 5. Sedona, Arizona